DinoHub-SubT/deploy_operations/azurebooks/README.md

         # will create the gnome network manager connection for your Azure VPN
         subt cloud terraform mkvpn -n

-- See the "Create a VPN Connection" and "Destroy an existing VPN Connection" below for VPN maintenance.
+- (optional) See the "Create a VPN Connection" and "Destroy an existing VPN Connection" below for VPN maintenance.

-**Verify your VMs are created**
+**Verify your Virtual Machines are created**

-- Go to the Azure Portal Website
+        # show your started virtual machines

-- Or, run the command below, with `resource_name_prefix` as set previously in `~/.terraform_flags.bashrc`:
+        subt cloud terraform list

-        az vm list-ip-addresses -g SubT -o table | grep [resource_name_prefix]
+- Alternatively, you can check on the [Azure Portal Website](https://portal.azure.com/#home).

-**Connect to your VM (over the VPN)**
+**Connect to Virtual Machine over the VPN**

         # verify you can connect to the Azure VM
         ping [ private IP ]